Oh no! Company owners can get a shock from huge tax bills

 Kittleberger ended up owing the government $20,000 and had to get an installment payment plan with the IRS.
 He finished paying off the bill in January.

-Keeping good financial records is another way to help avoid a tax crisis, says Miguel Farra, a tax attorney and accountant with MBAF in Miami.
+Keeping good financial records is another way to help avoid a tax crisis, said Miguel Farra, a tax attorney and accountant with MBAF in Miami.

-"Good books and records are like a dashboard on your car.
-You need to know how fast you're driving and how much gas you have and whether you're overheating," Farra says.
+“Good books and records are like a dashboard on your car.
+You need to know how fast you’re driving and how much gas you have and whether you’re overheating,” Farra said.

-Startup owners can run into tax problems because they're trying to save money.
-Many try to handle tax planning and returns themselves but don't understand the complexities of tax laws.
-Those owners are in danger of spending more than they save, Farra says.
-If owners underpay their taxes or need an installment payment plan, they'll have interest and penalty charges that may cost more than a tax adviser's fees.
+Startup owners can run into tax problems because they’re trying to save money.
+Many try to handle tax planning and returns themselves but don’t understand the complexities of tax laws.
+If owners underpay their taxes or need an installment payment plan, they’ll have interest and penalty charges that may cost more than a tax adviser’s fees.

-Some owners hire bookkeepers or accountants based on one person's recommendation and find out the hard way they're dealing with inexperience or incompetence.

-When Phil La Duke started a consulting business in 1992, he hired a bookkeeper at a colleague's suggestion, and trusted her to make his quarterly estimated tax payments and compile his return.
-But she disagreed with the amount he wanted to pay the government and, when it came to tax filing season, became uncommunicative.